-The live export of animals for slaughter is a serious animal welfare problem.
-OneKind is calling on the Scottish Government not to oppose a live export ban.
+The live export of animals is a serious animal welfare problem.
+OneKind is calling on the Scottish Government to support a UK ban on live exports.

 In 2018, around 5,728 calves were sent from Scotland for fattening to Spain, while 4,587 sheep were exported to Ireland for slaughter.
 In 2019, 2,082 calves discarded by the dairy industry were exported to Spain for ‘fattening’ on journeys lasting up to 135 hours.

-The UK government previously expressed an interest in introducing a ban on live animal exports when discussing leaving the EU, but the situation is different in Scotland.
+The UK government has previously expressed an interest in introducing a ban on live animal exports when leaving the EU, but the Scottish Government opposes such a ban.

 What is OneKind doing?

 We’re taking a stand against this horrific trade.
 Our recent highlights include:

 - Launching our campaign to urge the Scottish Government not to oppose a live export ban following Cabinet Secretary Ewing MSP’s comments on his support of the live export trade.